s-stepien/ipaddr.tools/README.md

 ### SSL certificates

-This application uses by default HTTPS, so correct SSL certificates are needed.
+This application can use HTTPS.
+Correct SSL certificates are needed in that case.
 I think that the simples way to get the certificates is by using the [certbot](https://certbot.eff.org/) for [Let's Encrypt](https://letsencrypt.org/).
 Check them out - it is easy!